ByketPoe/pands-problem-sheet/README.md

             plt.figure(num = 1).set_figheight(10)
             plt.figure(num = 1).set_figwidth(20)

 The argument num = 1 means that these settings will be applied to the plot that is Figure 1.
 In this case, there is only one plot, but this is necessary as otherwise this will create a new empty plot with these settings and will not apply these settings to the plot we want.
 The unit of measurement is in inches, so 10 is 10 inches.
-This setup fits well on my laptop screen, but might be difficult to view on a smallers screen.
+This setup fits well on my laptop screen, but might be difficult to view on a smaller screen.

 The .legend() function is used to create the legend that will appear on the plot, making it easier to read and identify what each line represents.
 It uses the label information provided in the .plot() function.
 By setting shadow = True, a shadow appears below the legend box which helps it to stand out.